sbrincat/spynal/README.md

 # spynal
 Tools for preprocessing and basic analysis of systems/cognitive neurophysiology data in Python

+Covers typical preprocessing and basic analysis steps in neural analysis workflows.
+Intended users are anyone doing analysis of neurophysiology data, but we particularly aim to be accessible and easy-to-use for people migrating to Python from Matlab or other similar programming languages

 ### Features include:
-Covers typical preprocessing and basic analysis steps in neural analysis workflows
-Simple interface: no object-oriented programming or complicated data/params structures
+Simplicity: easy-to-use interface; no OOP or complicated data/params structures
-Consistent Matlab-like function calls: analysis(data, axis, extra_param=default)
+Consistency: consistent function signature ~ analysis(data, axis, extra_param=default)
-Modular: can use specific functionality w/o requiring an entire processing chain
+Modularity: can use specific functionality w/o requiring an entire processing chain
+Flexibility: detailed parameterization allows customized analysis
 Well-documented: function docstrings explain usage and input/output format
 Vectorized mass-univariate analysis: runs in parallel across all channels, no for loops needed